HOW TO LOSE BELLY FAT?

 However, if you want to get to that ultra-ripped condition, then your alcohol consumption levels have to go way down.

-Either way, if you drink currently and you’re trying to drop body fat, drinking less will help significantly.
+Either way, if you drink currently and you’re trying to drop excess weight and body fat, drinking less will help significantly.

-Drinking is just not beneficial to you in the long run if you’re trying to decrease your body fat level.
+Drinking is just not beneficial to you in the long run if you’re trying to decrease your body fat level and increase lean muscle mass.

 STEP 2: HOW IS YOUR NUTRITION?